-PU Europe has played an active role in helping to shape ambitious policies through the Energy performance of buildings directive and the Energy efficiency directive.
+PU Europe has played an active role in helping to shape ambitious policies through the Energy Performance of Buildings Directive (EPBD) and the Energy Efficiency Directive (EED).
 As a result, all new buildings must have nearly zero energy demand from 2021 onwards.
 However, Europe’s climate goals for 2050 cannot be achieved unless the energy demand of the 210 million existing buildings is reduced by 80 % by that date.
 Comprehensive national renovation strategies as defined in the Energy Efficiency Directive are a prerequisite to achieve this.
 With this in mind, PU Europe is a partner of the Renovate Europe campaign which promotes the benefits of building renovation.

 Being a high performance insulation material, polyurethane (PUR / PIR) is best suited to design nearly zero energy buildings and drastically reduce the demand of existing buildings.